UO-CIS211/calculator/doc/HOWTO.md

         the constructor, e.g., Plus(IntConst(5), IntConst(4))
         """
         return f"Times({repr(self.left)}, {repr(self.right)})"
 ```

 Should we happy about this?
 It works.
 It was fairly easy copying code
 from the ```Plus``` class and making a few changes.
+But we
-But we are not happy.
+are not happy.
 Repeating code that is almost the same is not good.
-It gives us too
-many chances to make errors, particularly sometime in the future when we
+It gives us too many chances to make errors, particularly some time
-change some of that code but fail to change it everywhere consistently.
+in the future when we change some of that code but fail to
+change it everywhere consistently.

 ![Unhappy programmer](img/unhappy.png)

 ## DRY it out!